13 Gift Ideas for Pastor Appreciation Month

 Some really ambitious church groups have given pastors (and their families) larger gifts based on what the families need, or because they knew the pastor was on the verge of retirement, and they wanted to do something extra special for Pastor Appreciation Month.
 Here are a couple more gift ideas for groups with more financial resources:

 - all-inclusive vacation.
 One pastoral spouse told me that when her husband was about to retire their church family gifted them with a 6 night vacation, with hotel reservations made and prepaid, gas cards, and extra spending money.
 The gifts were presented on Saturday and the first reservation was for Sunday night!
 They loved their trip, and were so humbled and thankful that the church family had chosen to show their appreciation in this extravagant way!
+Working with a smaller budget you could sponsor a “staycation” instead–nix the hotel, add some gift cards and a day pass or two to local attractions, and put the church elders on duty so that the family can relax.

 - meet needs.
 If you’re at a loss for what to gift for Pastor Appreciation Month, just ask the pastor’s family what they need!
 A pastor’s wife shared that one of her husband’s congregations gave them money toward a new van.
 It turns out that it was just enough to buy what they needed when they added it to the insurance money from their previous van!
 The same pastor had also once been blessed by the gift of a brand new guitar when the one he used in church had begun falling apart.
 Even if you don’t think you’ll raise enough funds to cover a need that your pastoral family has, whatever you give is sure to be a blessing for them!